-Quantum mechanics is the foundation for predictiction of the stability of molecules.
+Quantum mechanics is the foundation for predistortion of the stability of molecules.
 Molecular mechanics enables us to evaluate the relative energies of different conformations of a molecule.
-Molecular mechanics and knowledge based methods can be used to predict the mode of binding and stability of protein-ligand complexes.
+Molecular mechanics and knowledge-based methods can be used to predict the mode of binding and stability of protein-ligand complexes.
 This knowledge can be used to design drugs that bind to selected molecular targets.
 This course is an introduction to the principles and algorithms applicable for design of drugs.

-Course Objectives: introduce the principles of quantum mechanical methods of molecular modeling introduce the principles of classical mechanical methods of molecular modeling introduce the principles of knowledge based methods of molecular modelling introduce the principles of conformational analysis of biomolecules describe the benefits and limitations in the application of molecular modeling for drug design.
-Unit- I Quantum method SCF me n chemistry for Modeling of small molecules: Postulates of Quantum Mechanics.
-Variation and Time independent Perturbation theory.
-Ab initio methods for molecules: Hartree-Fock thod.
+- introduce the principles of quantum mechanical methods of molecular modeling - introduce the principles of classical mechanical methods of molecular modeling - introduce the principles of knowledge-based methods of molecular modelling - introduce the principles of conformational analysis of biomolecules - describe the benefits and limitations in the application of molecular modeling for drug design.

+Quantum chemistry for Modeling of small molecules: Postulates of Quantum Mechanics.
+Variation method and Time independent Perturbation theory.
+Ab initio methods for molecules: Hartree-Fock SCF method.
 Common basis sets.
 Semi-empirical methods.
-Huckel's molecular orbital theory.
-Learni ng Outcomes: At the end of this unit, the student will be able to demonstrate knowledge of the postulates of quantum mechanics (L1) understand the principles of the basic quantum chemical methods (L2)
+Huckell's molecular orbital theory.